Information for New Landlords

 - Before increasing the rent you must find out what the maximum rent increase amount is for the current or following year:

-- Review rent increase freeze information during the pandemic on the COVID-19 page
+- Review rent increase information each year.

 - Use the Notice of Rent Increase Form.
 For residential tenancies use the form RTB-7.